woziwrt/HA-Loxone-bridge/README.md

 In other words: this repo shows our working solution and gives you the tools and patterns to build your own.

+## Prerequisites

+- A running Home Assistant instance reachable from the bridge container.
+- A Loxone Miniserver with access to create virtual inputs/outputs.
+- Basic familiarity with Docker or MikroTik RouterOS container configuration.

 ## High-level architecture

 - Home Assistant runs in a container, reachable at `http://homeassistant:8123` (or similar), using the standard port 8123.